 But I know I'm still incredibly lucky because I know HOW to make a living remotely from a laptop.
 I'll be more than ok - I'll use the same tools we teach in the course to find a way to weather this and come out the other side stronger.

 But I also know that so many other people don't know where to start when it comes to making a living remotely.
 And if you're currently struggling to find some sort of remote income, it probably also means you don't have a lot of extra cash lying around.

-Whatever you choose to pay, I'll be enormously happy just to have you in the course - and I genuinely hope that the lessons inside can help you improve your life for the better.
+Whatever way you choose to enroll, I'll be enormously happy just to have you in the course - and I genuinely hope that the lessons inside can help you improve your life for the better.

 Ok, with that preface, let's dive into talking about what The Travel Lifestyle Course is and why you should enroll in the course today:

 I've been there.
 I know what it's like to want the travel lifestyle soooo badly but to be simultaneously paralyzed by second-guessing, insecurity, and utter confusion over where to start.

 Are you looking to make a location-independent income that gives you the freedom to live life the way YOU want to?

 Do you see other people working remotely from laptops and wish that could be you?